acdalal/user-friendly-networks/README.md

 Our Project board contains the current tasks in progress.

+Our Wiki lists our weekly priorities and any other random notes that should go "somewhere".

 ## Who's here
 - Advisor and repo maintainer: Amy Csizmar Dalal
 - Current contributors: Rebecca Fox, Khalid Hussain